StrawberryMilk21/tetrichain/README.md

 ## 📖 Project Overview

-TetriChain is a fully decentralized Tetris game built on the Sui blockchain.
+TetriChain is a fully decentralized Tetris game built on OneChain Testnet (Sui-compatible blockchain).
 Players can enjoy classic Tetris gameplay while earning TETRI tokens, collecting NFT skins, competing on global leaderboards, and battling other players in real-time multiplayer matches.
 All game scores and NFT assets are stored on-chain, ensuring true ownership, transparency, and provably fair gameplay.

 **Experience the nostalgia of Tetris with the power of Web3 technology!**